t h i n

 150cm x 117cm, 15 strips of 14 C Type photographs, 1995

 Tuesday Afternoon, 1 O'Clock was made each Tuesday at one o’clock.
 I photographed the same sweep of the horizon from the same point above my home.
 Conceptually I began from research on the coastal profiles made by 19th century artist William Westall which, he executed while circumnavigating Australia aboard Matthew Flinders’ ship The Investigator.
-Unlike Westall, who was focussed on the continual transitory slip of unknown land wedged between the sea and sky, I was focused on the expanse of ever-changing sky above the always same, known horizon – the horizon circumnavigating my home.
-I was also on a journey of discovery through time and space.
+Unlike Westall, who was focussed on the continual transitory slip of unknown land wedged between the sea and sky, I was focused on the expanse of ever-changing sky above the always same horizon – the horizon circumnavigating my home.
+I was also on a some sort of journey of discovery.

 Rehearsing the landscape